 But if you don’t know where you are sailing to, no wind will ever be favorable, and you will keep sailing with no purpose in the vastness of life, and you will be living but you will not be alive.

-No amount of checked boxes will ever match the power of true calling, the one that never comes with horns blaring but whispers to you, from within you, the signs of which are scattered all across your life, if only you pay attention, if only you take a minute every now and again – to observe, take the headspace, make a change, even just 1%.
+No amount of checked boxes will ever match the power of true calling, the one that never comes with horns blaring, but whispers to you from within, the signs of which are scattered all across your life, if only you pay attention, if only you take a minute every now and again – to observe, take the headspace, make a change, even just 1%.

 And somewhere, as you start doing that, will you

 see know that the answer you are looking for is not to be found but to find – that which is you and that which isn’t.
-And to act on it.
+And then act on it.

 I’ve spent the better part of my 20s not knowing either.
 I’ve had the highest highs and lowest lows not knowing which ones really mattered (to me).

 And now here I am, embarking onto another year of my life, knowing one thing fully well: it doesn’t matter what you say, what matters is how you feel, and not one particular day, but at all times.

 So lead with your emotions.
 Have the courage of conviction.
 There’s no such thing as caring too much.
 Be true to yourself.
 Also be fair to yourself.
 You don’t have to take on everything.
 Feed your feeling of unfulfillment, recognise your hunger, the reason for it.

 Why are you driven?
 Because you care.